hhas/appleeventbridge/AppleEventBridge/doc-source/11 low-level-apis.md

 # Low-level APIs

+// TO DO: leave this as ObjC for now; can always translate to Swift later if needed

 ## Introduction

 AppleEventBridge's lower-level `AEM` classes provides a object-oriented wrapper around the low-level Apple Event Manager and NSAppleEventDescriptor APIs.
 It provides the following services: